 - Are workers trained in the identification of fire types and safe practices?

 - Are reviews of fire prevention practices carried out within the workplace?

 - Is there adequate provision of fire protection systems?

 Hazardous Materials/ Hazard Communication/Chemical Safety

 Warehouses containing hazardous chemicals come with enormous responsibility.
-OSHA reports 2018 saw everything from a chemical explosion fatality to frostbite from exposure to liquid ammonia.
+OSHA reports that 2018 saw everything from a chemical explosion fatality to frostbite from exposure to liquid ammonia.
 A good practice for warehouse operators is to evaluate all potentially hazardous chemicals and ensure proper training for all employees charged with handling them.
-Additionally, every material considered dangerous should be well labeled to contain a Safety Data Sheet (SDS).
+Additionally, every material considered dangerous should be well labelled to contain a Safety Data Sheet (SDS).

 - Are employees provided information and training on hazardous chemicals?